INTRODUCTION

 The Problem

-The current mobile app and signage fall short in addressing needs for users requiring hands-free access, real-time updates, and clear navigation assistance.
-Station exits and entry points are difficult to locate and users face friction in navigation making them rely on third-parties like Google Maps.
+The current mobile app and signage fall short in providing hands-free access, real-time updates, and clear navigation assistance thus making them rely on third-parties like Google Maps.

 The Solution

-The Apple Watch BART App is designed to simplify and personalize the commuting journey.
-It addresses commuter challenges by utilizing hierarchy, clear visual cues, haptic feedback, and integration with local navigation systems to provide real-time updates and hands-free functionality.
+I designed an Apple Watch companion by adding clear visual cues, haptic feedback, and integration with local navigation systems to provide real-time updates and hands-free functionality.

 DESIGN PROCESS